What's Happening!

 Summerworks Internships

-Clubbed Thumb is seeking production interns for our 26th Summerworks.
-The festival features three fully-produced new American plays, as well as a number of ancillary activities and events.
-Rehearsals begin as early as April 24th and performances run approximately May 19th – July 1st at the Wild Project in New York City’s East Village.
+Clubbed Thumb is seeking production interns for our 28th Summerworks.
+The festival features three fully-produced new plays, as well as a number of ancillary activities and events.
+Rehearsals begin as early as April 21st and performances run approximately May 16th – June 28th at the Wild Project in New York City’s East Village.

 Duties & Qualifications:

-We are seeking two interns per production, to assist stage management throughout rehearsals and serve as run crew throughout tech and performances.
+Our primary internship track is our Production Assistant Internship.
+We will assign two interns per production to assist stage management throughout rehearsals and serve as run crew throughout tech and performances.
 Each production rehearses for about four weeks, then spends roughly two weeks in the theater.
 Interns will also support load-in and strike for all three shows, as well as occasional front of house shifts.
 No technical experience is required, but a basic understanding of theater and the type of work that Clubbed Thumb produces is preferred.
 If you are not familiar with our work, please take a moment to look through our website and track down a play or one of our anthologies.

-Occasionally we will have more specific internship tracks such as lighting, sound or prop design, production management, etc., when interested candidates apply for these roles and have some experience and training in these areas.
+We also offer more specific internship tracks – such as lighting, sound or prop design, production management, and administration/producing – when interested candidates apply for these roles and have some experience and training in these areas.
 If interested in a specific area, make note of that in your application.

 Hourly Requirements: